 \section{Discussion \& Future Work}

 This study demonstrates the use of unsupervised tensor decomposition to recover interpretable EEG patterns from population-level clinical EEGs in a purely data-driven manner.
-Furthermore, we show their clinical value by classifying a cohort of patients with various stages of cognitive impairment. \textbf{Significance:} The increasing availability of large EEG datasets coupled with the laborious and error-prone nature of expert EEG annotations have created a need for unsupervised or weakly-supervised approaches that can extract clinically interpretable information or representations from large amounts of unlabeled data.
-This paper addresses this need by highlighting the utility of tensor decomposition to recover large-scale population-level EEG patterns in a data-driven manner.
-Our results suggest that these EEG patterns not only correspond to known brain pathophysiology but are also useful in disease diagnosis tasks involving cognitive impairment. \textbf{Limitations and future directions:} Here we used an algorithmic approach to determine the rank (i.e., \# features) in TD.
-A more principled approach guided by domain knowledge can recover more nuanced EEG patterns from population EEG.
+Furthermore, we show their clinical value by classifying a cohort of patients with various stages of cognitive impairment. \textbf{Significance:} The increasing availability of large EEG datasets and the laborious and error-prone nature of expert EEG annotations have created a need for unsupervised or weakly supervised approaches that can extract clinically interpretable features from large amounts of unlabeled data.
+This paper addresses this need by highlighting the utility of tensor decomposition to recover population-level EEG patterns in a data-driven manner.
+Our results suggest that these EEG patterns correspond to known brain pathophysiology and are useful in disease diagnosis tasks involving cognitive impairment. \textbf{Limitations and future directions:} Here we used an algorithmic approach to determine the rank (i.e., \# features) in TD.
+A more principled approach guided by domain knowledge can recover more subtle EEG patterns specific to diseases.
 Next, additional out-of-sample evaluations using data from various disease groups, such as epilepsy, stroke, and psychiatric disorders, can further validate the usefulness of TD and the identified factors.
-Finally, the same analytic workflow can be applied to functional/spectral connectivity data to recover whole-brain network motifs that can aid in the discovery of network-based patterns at the population level.
+Finally, the same analytic workflow can be applied to functional/spectral connectivity data to recover whole-brain network motifs and aid in discovering network-based patterns at the population level.